recurly/recurly-docs-deprecated/docs/Recurly.js/paypal.md

 });
 ```

-> **Note**:  The `start` function must be called within a user-initiated event like 'click' or 'touchend'.

 Finally, add a function to receive the token once your customer completes the checkout flow.
-At this point you will send the token id to your server to be used in the Recurly API to create a billing info for an account.
+At this point you will\
+send the token id to your server to be used in the Recurly API to create a billing info for an account.

-For PayPal Business and Braintree the token also includes the `email` and `payer_id` of the billing agreement.
-For PayPal Complete the token contains only a `id` to be used in the Recurly API.

 ```javascript
 paypal.on('token', function (token) {